li-clutter-org/jenkinsloadimpact/README.md

 It’s all in the Groovy script for the pipeline so we will take a look at what it does in some detail.

-You can get the code at github &lt;TBD TBD&gt; where it is shared.

 Before we dive into the details – let’s get some essentials from your Load Impact account.
 We need the API key so you can access the API and a test to run.

 The API key you get in your Load Impact account when you are logged in